jkyberneees/fastify-gateway/README.md

   // HTTP proxy
   routes: [{
     // Optional path matching regex.
 Default value: '/*'
+    // In order to disable the 'pathRegex' at all, you can use an empty string: ''
     pathRegex: '/*'
     // route prefix
     prefix: '/public',